-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

 "For a socialist, you've got a lot more confidence in corporate America than I do," Biden shot back at Sanders shortly afterward, after the Vermont senator suggested corporations would return the money they currently make on high insurance premiums if his sweeping plan were implemented.

+Sanders responded by referring to cancer treatment, leading Biden to sharply reply, "I know a lot about cancer — it's personal to me."
+Brain cancer killed Biden's son Beau four years ago.

+The clashes settled any questions about whether the top-tier candidates – meeting on stage for the first time, with the addition of Warren – would hold back.
+To the contrary, Biden was clearly mindful that Warren has been surging in recent weeks and ready to fight to hold his front-runner status, while several candidates continued to pile on Biden as they have at past debates.

-Biden then drilled Warren and Sanders for refusing to directly answer whether taxes would go up under their preferred Medicare-for-all proposal.
+Biden even drilled Warren and Sanders for refusing to directly answer whether taxes would go up under their preferred Medicare-for-all proposal.

 "The only question here in terms of difference is where to send the bill," Warren eventually offered.